tequeter/dryspec/UI-Codex.md

 ## Conversation flow and scope

-- `/prompts:leansdd` does not create modes or subtasks; you stay in one conversation.
+- Run `/prompts:leansdd` once to load the LeanSDD assistant for a new conversation; its first reply is a brief welcome and an invitation to describe your task, not an automatic tour of your specs.
 - You control the scope: it works best when you focus on a small set of files or a specific diff rather than your entire codebase at once.
-- You can call `/prompts:leansdd` multiple times in the same repo as your specs evolve:
-  - First to draft or refine the Constitution.
-  - Later to add or adjust FRs/NFRs/Architecture/Subsystems.
-  - Again to critique your specs or reconcile them with new code changes.
+- As your specs evolve, you can either keep working in the same conversation or start a fresh `/prompts:leansdd` session for a new phase of work (for example, drafting the Constitution, later adding FRs/NFRs, then doing reconciliation or critique).
 - At any time, you can paste spec files, code snippets, or `git diff` output; the assistant will adapt to what you provide and ask focused clarifying questions only when needed.